-My son is 9 month old, and he refusing to eat solid foods, but if you give Milo in between the feed he shows interest eating.
+My son is 9 month old, and he refuses to eat solid foods, but if you give Milo in between the feed he shows interest in eating.

 Is it advisable to give Milo for him?